constgen/neutrino-preset-koa/README.md

 ### Node

-You can change the minimum NodeJS version to be supported by your application.
+You can change the minimum Node.js version to be supported by your application.
 Babel compiler will consider this and output a code with the necessary syntax.
-You can do this changing `node` property in the [preset options](#Preset-options).
+You can do this changing `node` property in the [preset options](#preset-options).
 For example:

 ```js
 ['neutrino-preset-koa', {